-Valerie Mahfood graduated from Robert E. Lee High School in 1992 and went directly to Kilgore Correctional Officer Academy where she was the youngest to ever be admitted, and one of only two women out of 300 applications.
-Upon graduation, she was assigned to Stiles Prison, an all-male maximum security institution.
+Valerie Mahfood graduated from Robert E. Lee High School in 1992.
+She enrolled in the Kilgore Correctional Officer Academy, where she was the youngest ever to be admitted and one of only two women out of 300 applications.
+Upon graduation, she was assigned to Stiles Prison, an all-male maximum-security institution.

 Her boxing career began in 1995 after a friend dared her to enter an upcoming local Toughwoman Contest.
-Mahfood knocked out all her opponents and was invited to the national contest in Detroit where she lost on points.
-She had caught the boxing bug, and Junior Olympics boxing gold medalist Sgt.
-Jimmy Johnson agreed to train her.
-He had two provisions, quit drinking alcohol and quit smoking.
-She did, and won her one official amateur fight by knockout.
+Mahfood knocked out all her opponents and was invited to the national contest in Detroit, where she lost on points.
+Having caught the boxing bug, she sought out Junior Olympics boxing gold medalist Sgt.
+Jimmy Johnson.
+He agreed to train her if she would quit drinking alcohol and smoking.
+She did and won her first and only amateur fight by knockout.

-Mahfood's professional career began in 1997 in New Orleans, Louisiana when she KO'd Jeanne Martinez.
+In 1997 Valerie fought her first professional bought in New Orleans, Louisiana, capturing a win when she knocked out Jeanne Martinez.
 By September 17, 1999, her record was 5-3.
-In Panama City she avenged a previous loss to Kathy Rivers and won two world titles (Women's International Boxing Federation (WIBF) and International Women's Boxing Federation (IBWF) Light Heavyweight) at the same time by TKO'ing Rivers at 0:32 in the 10th round.
+In Panama City, Panama Mahfood avenged a previous loss to Kathy Rivers and won the Women's International Boxing Federation Light Heavyweight title, forcing a stoppage with a technical knockout at 0:32 in the 10th round.
 It was the first women's title match to be the main event on a Panama City card.

-Later that year in Houston, Texas, "The Big Bad Wolfe" won with a four round unanimous decision in a rematch with Geneva Buckhalter.
-The Mahfood - Buckhalter fight became the main event for the sellout crowd.
-In 2001, her record was 10-3 with four KO's and she was named Fighter of the Year by the Women's Boxing Archive Network (WBAN).
+Later that year in Houston, Texas, "The Big Bad Wolfe" won with a four-round unanimous decision in a rematch with Geneva Buckhalter.
+The Mahfood - Buckhalter fight was the main event for the sellout crowd.
+In 2001, with a record of 10-3 (four KO's), she was named Fighter of the Year by the Women's Boxing Archive Network (WBAN).